pubino/share-and-tell/README.md

 - `--format`: `json`, `html`, `csv`, `both` (json + html), or `all` (json + html + csv); defaults to `json`.
 - `--output`: Destination file (or directory for `both`/`all`).
 - `--comments-file`: Path to a JSON mapping of folder paths to comments.
+- `--existing`: Path to an existing JSON output file to load and preserve comments from.

 When running with `--format both`, supply `--output` with a directory path; the command will write `share-and-tell.json` and `share-and-tell.html` inside that directory.